How To Use Eufy S1 Pro Breast Pump

 Step 5: Select a Pumping Mode

-You can use the built-in control panel or connect to the Eufy Baby app for more control.
+You can use the built-in control panel on the Eufy S1 Pro breast pump or connect to the Eufy Baby app for more control.
 From the pump’s interface:

 • Stimulation mode (waves icon): Use this at the start to trigger letdown.
 It delivers short, quick suctions.